Del Martin and Phyllis Lyon

-Dorothy Louise Taliaferro "Del" Martin (May 5, 1921 – August 27, 2008) and Phyllis Ann Lyon (November 10, 1924 – April 9, 2020) were an American lesbian couple known as feminist and gay-rights activists.
+Dorothy Louise Taliaferro "Del" Martin (May 5, 1921 – August 27, 2008) and Phyllis Ann Lyon (November 10, 1924 – April 9, 2020) were an American lesbian couple based in San Francisco who were known as feminist and gay-rights activists.

 Martin and Lyon met in 1950, became lovers in 1952, and moved in together on Valentine's Day 1953 in an apartment on Castro Street in San Francisco.
-They had been together for three years when they cofounded the Daughters of Bilitis (DOB) in San Francisco in 1955, which became the first social and political organization for lesbians in the United States.
-They both acted as president and editor of The Ladder until 1963, and remained involved in the DOB until joining the National Organization for Women (NOW) as the first lesbian couple to do so.
+They had been together for three years when they cofounded the Daughters of Bilitis (DOB) in San Francisco in 1955.
+This became the first social and political organization for lesbians in the United States and soon had a national reach.
+They both acted as president and until 1963 successively as editor of The Ladder magazine, which they also founded.
+They were involved in the DOB until they joined the National Organization for Women (NOW), the first known lesbian couple to do so.

-Both women worked to form the Council on Religion and the Homosexual (CRH) at Glide Memorial Methodist Church in northern California to persuade ministers to accept homosexuals into churches, and used their influence to decriminalize homosexuality in the late 1960s and early 1970s.
-They became politically active in San Francisco's first gay political organization, the Alice B. Toklas Democratic Club, which influenced then-mayor Dianne Feinstein to sponsor a citywide bill to outlaw employment discrimination for gays and lesbians.
-Both served in the White House Conference on Aging in 1995.
+Both women worked to form the Council on Religion and the Homosexual (CRH) at Glide Memorial Methodist Church in northern California to persuade ministers to accept homosexuals into churches.
+The couple used their influence to decriminalize homosexuality in the late 1960s and early 1970s.
+They became politically active in San Francisco's first gay political organization, the Alice B. Toklas Democratic Club.
+This group influenced then-mayor Dianne Feinstein to sponsor a citywide bill to outlaw employment discrimination for gays and lesbians.
+Both women remained politically active, later serving in the White House Conference on Aging in 1995.